dagonaut/trophy/bellmead/trophy/campaign/locations/The Whispering Marshes.md

 *This is the road to the village [[Evershade]], if you can find it.*
 ### Goals:
 - Find the path leading out of the Whispering Marshes
+- Discover the secrets of the Priest's Jaw Bone

 ### Locations: